a7in/Ideogram-Json-Captioner/README.md

 }
 ```

-`tasks` can be `["caption"]`, `["bbox"]`, or both. `kind` can be:
+`tasks` can be `["caption"]`, `["bbox"]`, or both.
+Supported profile kinds are:

 - `hf`: download GGUF files from Hugging Face.
-- `local`: use fixed local `local_model_path` and optional
+- `local`: use fixed `local_model_path` and optional `local_mmproj_path` values.
-  `local_mmproj_path` from the profile file.
-- `server`: do not download or launch a model; just send requests using
+- `server`: skip downloads and local launch; send requests using `api_model` as
-  `api_model` as the existing server's model name.
+  the existing server model name.
-  Use this with the `Connect to existing server` runtime and make sure the base
-  URL points at the running server, such as `http://127.0.0.1:8000/v1`.

-The profile dropdown also has two one-off choices that are not stored in the
+The profile dropdown also includes one-off custom choices for Hugging Face GGUF
-profile file:

-- `Custom Hugging Face GGUF`: shows HF repo and filename fields in Preferences.
-- `Custom local GGUF files`: shows Browse buttons for a model GGUF and optional
-  mmproj file already on your computer.
+downloads and local GGUF files already on your computer.

+## Prompt Overrides

-Prompt text can be overridden with plain `.txt` files in the ignored
+Prompt overrides live in the ignored `captioner_prompts/` folder.
-`captioner_prompts/` folder, so private prompt changes stay local.
 Use
-`Preferences` -> `Pipeline` -> `Open Prompts Folder` to create/open the folder.
+`Preferences` -> `Pipeline` -> `Open Prompts Folder` to create or open it.

-The tracked `captioner_prompts.example/` folder shows every supported filename.
+The tracked `captioner_prompts.example/` folder shows the supported filenames.
-You can override only the files you want; missing files fall back to defaults.
+You only need to copy the prompts you want to override; missing files fall back
+to the built-in defaults.

 Keep these placeholders if you edit the matching prompt: